Can You Train A Husky To Be A Service Dog

 READ

-How to Train a Deaf Dog Pitbull
+How to Train Your Dog to Use a Leash

 To train heeling, start with the dog on a leash and have the handler walk a few steps forward.
 When the dog is in close proximity to the handler, say “heel” and give a treat.
 Gradually increase the distance the handler walks before giving the cue.
 As the dog masters this task, begin to add distractions, such as people or other animals.